SERVICE OVERVIEW

 Have you thought about applying for a grant, or have you applied and not been successful?

-This webinar is for you if you are interested in grants but you’re not sure what they’re about, or if you’ve applied for a grant, not been successful and not sure why.
+This webinar is for you if you are interested in grants but you’re not sure what they’re about!
+Or, if you’ve applied for a grant and have not been successful, and are not sure why.

 Free Resources